titon/toolkit/docs/en/development/css/bem.md

-# Block-Element-Modifier Methodology #
+# BEM Methodology #

-Toolkit utilizes a variation of the [BEM methodology](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/), which is a convention for naming classes in an organized fashion.
+Toolkit utilizes a variation of the [Block-Element-Modifier Methodology](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/), which is a convention for naming classes in an organized fashion.
 In simple terms, BEM stands for block-element-modifier, where `block` is the high level component, the `element` is a child of the parent, and `modifier` alters the state or behavior of the parent.